 A move to a new home is typically disruptive and stressful, so imagine all that is involved in relocating to another country!
 For professionals moving to the United States, planning, organizing, and making checklists are all in order.
-Invariably, however, a successful transnational relocation will also require some or all of the following survival tips.
+Invariably, however, a successful transnational relocation will also require a few survival tips.
 Some are useful before the move and others, after you arrive.

 As the time comes closer for you to emigrate, there are many, many documents you will need to complete, sign, and return.
 Make sure you read all the questions carefully.
 Some questions may seem frivolous, but consider each carefully and pay attention to the details.

 Immigration to the U.S. is a time-sensitive process.
 Once you have obtained approval for your initial petition, you will receive correspondence indicating the timeframe for the receipt of funds and additional documents.
 Read the documents carefully.
 Look to see if they say, for example, that failure to respond within a particular time from the date of the letter will result in the benefit lapsing.
 If the timeframe for your approval lapses, in most cases, you would need to begin the process again and certainly pay new fees.

 3. Delays can be costly.

 Each step of the immigration process requires fees of some kind.
 Some may go to the U.S. government.
 Others are charges to obtain documents such as passports, police clearances from your country of origin, original birth certificates, and any marriage and or divorce documents.
 Make sure that these documents are obtained as soon as possible after the approval of your first petition.
 Waiting will result in increased costs—for express service, for example.
 Indeed, from time to time the U.S. government increases its immigration fees.
 If you wait too long, you may have to pay the increased fees.

 4. Keep a copy of all the documents you submit.